 Milk Temperature Calibration

-I make a lot of espresso based milk drinks every day.
-And a thermometer is an essential tool, not to use with every pitcher I steam, but as a self-calibration tool.
+I make a lot of espresso-based, milk drinks every day.
+A thermometer is an essential tool, not to use with every pitcher of milk I steam, but as a self-calibration tool.
 You can quickly and easily calibrate yourself to any machine and your preferred/target drink temperature by simply following the steps below.

 - Start steaming a pitcher of milk and put your hand on the side as it steams.

 - When you cannot keep your hand on the side of the pitcher, due to the heat, turn the steam off.